Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: A complete invariant PCI in a generic case

 Conversely, any $n\times m$ matrix $\PCM(A)$ from $\PCI(A)$ contains the coordinates $p_i\cdot v_j$ of points $p_1,\dots,p_m\in A$ in an orthonormal basis $v_1,\dots,v_n$.
 Hence all points $p_1,\dots,p_m$ are uniquely determined up to a choice of a basis and isometry of $\R^n$. \end{proof}

-\begin{lemma}[time complexity of $\PCI$] For a principally generic cloud $A\subset\R^n$ of $m$ points, a matrix $\PCM(A)$ from $\PCI(A)$ can be computed in time $O(n^2m+n^3)$. \end{lemma} \begin{proof} The computational complexity of finding principal directions \cite{arbenz1992divide} for the symmetric $n\times n$ covariance matrix $\cov(A)$ is $O(n^3)$.
-Each of the $nm$ elements of the matrix $\PCM(A)$ is computed in $O(n)$ time.
+\begin{lem}[time complexity of $\PCI$] For a principally generic cloud $A\subset\R^n$ of $m$ points, a matrix $\PCM(A)$ from the invariant $\PCI(A)$ in Definition~\ref{dfn:PCI} can be computed in time $O(n^2m+n^3)$. \end{lem} \begin{proof} The computational complexity of finding principal directions \cite{arbenz1992divide} for the symmetric $n\times n$ covariance matrix $\cov(A)$ is $O(n^3)$.
+Each of the $nm$ elements of the matrix $\PCM(A)$ can be computed in $O(n)$ time.
 Hence the total time is $O(n^2m+n^3)$. \end{proof}

+Theorem~\ref{thm:PCI_completeness} requires that clouds $A,B$ are principally generic, which holds with 100\% probability due to noise.
+If real clouds are close to symmetric configurations with equal eigenvalues, to avoid numerical instability, we should use the slower but always complete invariants from section~\ref{sec:WMI}.